aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-design/presentation-theme/_index.md

 **2** - Colors from the additional palette.

-This C++ code demonstrates an operation where additional palette colors are obtained from the main theme color and then used in shapes: xxx
+This C++ code demonstrates an operation where additional palette colors are obtained from the main theme color and then used in shapes:

 ```c++
 auto presentation = System::MakeObject<Presentation>();